Code-Institute-Submissions/LukaszPasich-Anaconda-MAA-MS4-v2_JanResub/README_testing.md

 Admin user:

 - TEST 12.1 - _Add Product Form_ does not validate on 'Submit' ('Add Product') if _'Name'_ field is empty - YES
-- TEST 12.2 - _Add Product Form_ does not validate on 'Submit' ('Add Product') if _'Desccription'_ field is empty - YES
+- TEST 12.2 - _Add Product Form_ does not validate on 'Submit' ('Add Product') if _'Description'_ field is empty - YES
 - TEST 12.3 - _Add Product Form_ does not validate on 'Submit' ('Add Product') if _'Price'_ field is empty - YES
 - TEST 12.4 - _Add Product Form_ does not validate on 'Submit' ('Add Product') if _'Price'_ field entry has different format than digits, max digits: 6, max decimal places: 2 - YES
 - TEST 12.5 - _Select Image_ button allows user to select an image (from own device) and attach it to the product - YES